JamyangLotus/open-source-cs/README.md

 # The Open Source Computer Science Degree

-This is a curated list of free courses from reputable universities like MIT, Stanford, and Princeton that satisfy the same requirements as an undergraduate Computer Science degree, minus general education.
+This is a curated list of free courses from reputable universities like MIT, Stanford, and Princeton for Computer Science satisfying the same requirements with Computer Science undergraduate courses in Universities and Colleges.

 ## Computer Science Basics